Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Bottom line

-There are numerous ways to invest in Chinese stocks from a US brokerage account.
-And for those who prefer to invest in Asian markets directly, brokers like Moomoo and Interactive Brokers offer international brokerage accounts.
-Before you open an account, explore available trading platforms by fees and available markets to find the broker that is best positioned to serve your investment goals.
+Before you open an account, explore available trading platforms by fees and available markets to find the broker that best fits your goals.

 Paid non-client promotion.
 Finder does not invest money with providers on this page.
 If a brand is a referral partner, we're paid when you click or tap through to, open an account with or provide your contact information to the provider.
 Partnerships are not a recommendation for you to invest with any one company.
 Learn more about how we make money.